dpse/tcli/README.md

 - Tab-completion.
 - Custom SIGINT handler.
 - Functions for printing e.g. log data without disturbing the prompt.

+History and output buffering can be disabled to reduce memory requirements for use on smaller systems.

+### Wrapper Extensions (`tclie`)

 - Extension functions for automatic handling of users, commands and tab-completion.

-History and output buffering can be disabled to reduce memory requirements for use on smaller systems.

-## Extension Functions
+- Optional pattern matching system:
+    - Automatic validation of command syntax and command options.
+    - Context-sensitive tab-completion.
+- Default commands (`help`, `clear`, `login`, and `logout`)

 Users can be registered so that only certain commands are available to certain users.
 Login is possibly with either password only or with usernames and optional passwords.